jswnthh/datascribe/README.md

+Under construction!
+Not ready for use yet!
+Currently experimenting and planning!

 # datascribe
 This Python package makes it easy for users to record important information about their datasets such as date/time, shape, title, reason, and URL in an Excel sheet.
 It simplifies data management and saves time, making it a must-have tool for data enthusiasts.